 Under Regulation 7 of the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 the Council, or a Committee, is required by resolution, to approve the accounts.

-These Accounts were approved by the Chief Financial Officer on 29th September 2016.
+These accounts were approved by the Chief Financial Officer on the 26th of September 2017.

 The Chief Financial Officer's Responsibilities